 It’s a ritual he’s employed successfully throughout his creative career.
 “I used to draw on the back of till receipts when I worked in Tesco,” he recalls, “so maybe it’s a habit from then."

-02. Geometric blocks
+02. Draw geometric blocks

 “I love drawing geometric blocks, stacked in numerous ways and perspectives,” says creative director James Oconnell.
 “It might sound strange, but it tends to stop me thinking about everything I've seen over the past few hours and allows me to think fresh thoughts when approaching new briefs.”